vanilla-extracts/website/src/blog/diy_infotainment.md

   it has confidence in their skills.

-Well, the Corolla is mostly used by my mum, for reasons she prefers the automatic transmission (we live in France, most of our car are still using manual transmissions).
+Well, the Corolla is mostly used by my mum, for reasons she prefers the automatic transmission (we live in France, most of our cars are still using manual transmissions).

-The Panda does not have any infotainment -- being old and all -- and my dad sometimes uses it to go pick mushroom (a important hobby of his, he blogs his mushroom adventures on his [mastodon profile (in french)](https://mastoot.fr/@atheach) -- as well as saying a "good morning" _every_ morning.)
+The Panda does not have any infotainment -- being old and all -- and my dad sometimes uses it to go pick mushrooms (a important hobby of his, he blogs his mushroom adventures on his [mastodon profile (in french)](https://mastoot.fr/@atheach) -- as well as saying a "good morning" _every_ morning.)